What Are the Five Types of Financial Statements And How to Understand Them

 - The Statement of Shareholder Equity

-The statement of shareholder equity reflects the movement of equity for an entity over a particular period.
+The statement of Shareholder's Equity (mentioned above) reflects the movement of equity for an entity over a particular period.
 This document may include shareholder contributions, details about share capital, a breakdown of dividend payments, earnings per share, and more.
 This statement is known by several other names, including statement of owner equity and statement of retained earnings.

 - The Statement of Cash Flow